<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1228022201129589&amp;ev=PageView&amp;noscript=1">

 COPQ

-What is the cost of failing to meet a customer's expectation?
-Covering views such as internal, external, inspection, prevention and missed opportunities (Cost of Poor Quality).
+What is the cost of failing to meet a customer's expectations?
+Covering views such as internal, external, inspection, prevention, and missed opportunities (Cost of Poor Quality).

 Core competencies